It's Never Too Late for Parents to Talk to Their Students about Alcohol

 The results showed that if parents followed the handbooks’ recommendations and talked to their students before they started college, those students who were abstainers or light drinkers were more likely to remain so, while those who were heavy drinkers were more likely to drink less.
 The best time, the researchers found, was during the summer, before students arrived on campus.

 We encourage you to partner with us to have conversations about alcohol use with your student prior to their arrival at Macalester.
-During August, incoming Macalester students are required to complete an alcohol abuse prevention online module entitled “Alcohol.Edu”.
+At the end of July, incoming Macalester students will receive information regarding an alcohol abuse prevention online module they are required to complete entitled “Alcohol.Edu”.

 You can access information designed to support your conversations about alcohol that will help shape the decisions your child must make in college surrounding alcohol use.
 The content is available at http://www.everfi.com/alcoholeduforparents and includes: